rossgoodwin/photosynthesis/README.md

 ## Cautionary Preamble

-I developed this project as a creative exercise rather than an engineering task.
-As a result, it is a total mess.
-Full disclosure: I wrote this code very quickly.
-I didn't leave many comments.
-If you are about to dive into my `__init__.py` file, which is the main file for this program, I apologize in advance.
+I wrote this code as a creative exercise rather than an engineering task.
+I plan to clean it up and improve its documentation when I have a chance.

-This is the current version of the code that is running live on word.camera's web server, so please do not be offended if I do not accept your pull request.

 ## Running Your Own Copy